NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/heedless-spurs.md

 usage: "wornanklets"
 license: "ORC"
 identify:
-description: "These wicked-looking spiked metal wheels fit around the ankles and jingle when the wearer walks, imposing a -1 item penalty on Stealth checks.
-If used as a weapon, they are treated as a [[Equipment/Spiked Gauntlet|Spiked Gauntlet]].  **Activate** `pf2:1` Interact  **Frequency** once per 10 minutes  **Requirements** You are riding a mount  * * *  **Effect** You kick both spurs into your mount's flank.
-Your mount takes 2d6 bleed and gains the quickened condition for 1 minute or until the persistent bleed damage ends, whichever comes first.
+description: "These wicked-looking spiked metal wheels fit around the ankles and jingle when the wearer walks, imposing a -1 item penalty on [[Skills#Stealth|Stealth]] checks.
+If used as a weapon, they are treated as a [[spiked-gauntlet|Spiked Gauntlet]]."
+powerTitle1: "Effect"
+actionEconomy1: "`pf2:1`"
+type1: "Interact"
+frequency1: "once per 10 minutes"
+requirement1: "You are riding a mount"
+trigger1:
+mechanics1: "You kick both spurs into your mount's flank.
+Your mount takes `dice: 2d6` bleed and gains the [[Quickened]] condition for 1 minute or until the persistent bleed damage ends, whichever comes first.
 It can use the extra action only to Stride."
-powerTitle1:
-actionEconomy1:
-type1:
-frequency1:
-trigger1:
-mechanics1:
 powerTitle2:
 actionEconomy2:
 type2: